 If you have a Flexible Spending Account (FSA) for dependent care, healthcare, or transportation expenses, the funds may be expiring at the end of the year.
 If they’re not expiring on December 31, they will almost certainly expire by March or April.
 Start planning on how you’ll be using up the money because if you miss the deadline, the remaining balance is lost.
-If your cannot use up your FSA, use it as a lesson for next year, and estimate expenses accurately before locking your money away!
+If you cannot use up your FSA, use it as a lesson for next year, and estimate expenses accurately before locking your money away!

 6. Plan Your Doctor and Dentist Visits

 Each year, you go through the pain of paying the deductible.
-If you already fulfill your deductible requirement this year, you should take advantage of your insurance coverage and visit your doctors for last minute check up and treatments.
+If you already fulfill your deductible requirement this year, you should take advantage of your insurance coverage and visit your doctors for last-minute check-up and treatments.
 Try to schedule the appointments before December 31st.
 They’ll cost you less now than they will at the beginning of next year when your deductibles reset.

-Moreover, your medical expenses exceeding 7.5% of your adjusted gross income (AGI), the excess amount is tax deductible.
+Moreover, your medical expenses exceeding 7.5% of your adjusted gross income (AGI), the excess amount is tax-deductible.

 7. Buy Business Equipment and Supplies